Dannzzor/qmk_firmware/readme.md

 ## Documentation

 [https://docs.qmk.fm](https://docs.qmk.fm) is hosted on [Gitbook](https://www.gitbook.com/book/qmk/firmware/details) and [GitHub](/docs/) (they are synced).
 You can request changes by making a fork and [pull request](https://github.com/qmk/qmk_firmware/pulls), or by clicking the "suggest an edit" link on any page of the Docs.

+-------------DANNZZOR NOTES--------------

+// make the build
+make dz60:dannzzor

+// unplug the DZ60, hold B+Space and plug it back in. now in boot mode, run:
+// this will program it.
+make dz60:dannzzor:dfu